IBM/openacc-openmp-tutorial/step.md

     }
 }
 ```

-Below a screenshot of what the timeline of an execution of the serial (i.e., non-parallelized) version:
+Below a screenshot of the timeline of an execution of the serial (i.e., non-parallelized) version:
 ![](acc-example/example-async.png)

-Below a screenshot of what the timeline of an execution of the parallelized version:
+Below a screenshot of the timeline of an execution of the parallelized version:
 ![](acc-example/example-serial.png)
 As you can see the serial version executed kernels `first_kernel`, `second_kernel`, `host_kernel`, `data copy` and `third_kernel` serially, not utilizing many of the available compute resources on host and device.